The Way of Japanese Tea Ceremony

 Experiencing the Tea Ceremony in Japan

-If you travel to Japan, attending a tea ceremony is unforgettable.
+If you travel to Japan, attending a Japanese tea ceremony is unforgettable.
 While tradition began in temples and samurai households, today you can join ceremonies in cities and countryside.

 • Kyoto: The heart of tea culture, with authentic tea houses like Camellia Flower Teahouse and En Tea Ceremony Experience.
 Some venues offer English guidance for beginners.